thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 To start, we know the parent can't access the child's information directly, but the child can access the parent's.
 So we send down that info from parent to child through `props`.
-In this case the information takes the shape of a function that updates the parent's state.
+In this case, the information takes the shape of a function that updates the parent's state.

 Once something happens, a click or an event, the child can use that function,